Colloid: In biology

 Colloidal phase separation is an important organising principle for compartmentalisation of both the cytoplasm and nucleus of cells into biomolecular condensates—similar in importance to compartmentalisation via lipid bilayer membranes, a type of liquid crystal.
 The term biomolecular condensate has been used to refer to clusters of macromolecules that arise via liquid-liquid or liquid-solid phase separation within cells.
 Macromolecular crowding strongly enhances colloidal phase separation and formation of biomolecular condensates.

+Colloidal solutions are also used as a tool enabling fast, simple, and safe intracellular delivery of various types of molecules, such as polymers or proteins.